strategineer/personal-website/content/bin/rpg/xmooks/index.md

 Spells are living creatures.
 Spells, enchantments, ghosts, and souls are all more or less the same.
 A wizard's spells range in intelligence from pond scum to ferrets.
 A spellbook is a menagerie-prison.
 A well-trained brain is a mind-gun loaded with spell-bullets.
 Minor spells, called cantrips, infest a wizard's soul and bind to it.
 It takes 1 hour to move any number of spells between a spell slot in your brain and a spellbook, scroll, or wand.

 To cast a spell, select a number of Magic Dice (MD) you wish to invest, roll them, and add the numbers together.
 As a Wizard, you get +1 MD per Wizard template.
 Most spells depend on the number of [dice] invested and the [sum] they show.
-Doubles generate Mishaps; triples generate Dooms.
+Doubles generate Mishaps (bad); triples generate Dooms (worse).
 Casting a spell from a scroll provides +1 MD as the scroll burns.

 Dice that roll 1-3 return to your casting pool and can be used again that day.
 Dice that roll 4-6 are removed from your casting pool for the day.
 Your spells return at sunrise to last location they were imprisoned, when the octarine light of the sun touches the world and infuses Creation with an extra boost of raw magic.
 Your MD return if you get a good night's sleep.
 If you didn't sleep well, you can Save for each MD to have them return to your pool anyway.